th0m4sjenn1ngs/short_story/README.md

 # short_story
-This is a github that has a short story written in it.
+This is a github that has a short rhyme written in it.